twilio/twilio-video-ios/README.md

 We support integration using Carthage binary frameworks.
 You can add Programmable Video for iOS by adding the following line to your Cartfile:
 ```
-github "twilio/twilio-chat-ios"
+github "twilio/twilio-video-ios"
 ```

 Then run `carthage bootstrap` (or `carthage update` if you are updating your SDKs)

 The .framework file(s) will be downloaded to the Carthage/Build/iOS directory.
-The final step is to complete integration mentioned in the [manual](https://www.twilio.com/docs/api/video/ios#add-the-sdk) section.
+The final step is to complete integration mentioned in the manual section in [add the SDK](https://www.twilio.com/docs/api/video/ios#add-the-sdk).